Resources and Information

-The Office of Student Conduct and Conflict Resolution maintains a record of all student misconduct and sanctions applied, and these are admissible in subsequent student conduct proceedings involving the student(s) in question.
+The Office of Residential Life maintains a record of all student misconduct and sanctions applied, and these are admissible in subsequent student conduct proceedings involving the student(s) in question.
 Student misconduct may have an impact on eligibility for academic prizes and honors, eligibility to hold a student leadership position, participation and/or status in the housing selection process, law school applications, security clearances, etc.

 When considering appropriate sanctions for the violation, the Panel will consider the following pieces of information (in no particular order):

 - The nature and violence of the conduct;

 - The impact of the conduct on the Reporting Individual, and their desired sanctions, if known;

 - The impact of the conduct on the Skidmore community, its members, and/or its property;